If you’re a sales manager or someone who works with sales reps, you’ll want to give your team all the tools they need to succeed.

 Make the Fear a Reality

 In order for the FOMO to take hold you really need a reason for your audience to fear missing out.
 Today influencers and brands collaborate and design products that have a limited release.
 Making sure that pre-orders and limited editions mean something.
 This doesn’t only work as a marketing tool, but a great way of testing a market and limiting mass production of a product so you’re not sat on thousands of stock waiting to be sold.
-Within services this real fear could come as a special partition of your service, a free trial with a real deadline or a referral code with a couple uses at a time.
+Within services this real fear could come as a special partition of your service, a free trial with a real deadline or a referral code with a couple of uses at a time.

 Fear of missing out can be a tired word in the marketing world, but it still holds a lot of meaning and weight when you make it work and stand by your guns.
 There are many ways to make it work, but the key is establishing authenticity, creating real FOMO and having your marketing messages hold real weight.